Skip to main content

 Unmirrored local tier composed of array LUNs with its one plex

-How mirrored local tiers (aggregates) work
+How mirrored local tiers work

-This configuration provides added protection against data loss if more disks fail than the RAID level of the aggregate protects against or if there is a loss of connectivity, because the unaffected plex continues to serve data while you fix the cause of the failure.
+This configuration provides added protection against data loss if more disks fail than the RAID level of the local tier protects against or if there is a loss of connectivity, because the unaffected plex continues to serve data while you fix the cause of the failure.
 After the plex that had a problem is fixed, the two plexes resynchronize and reestablish the mirror relationship.

-The disks and array LUNs on the system are divided into two pools: “pool0” and “pool1”.
+The disks and array LUNs on the system are divided into two pools: pool0 and pool1.
 Plex0 gets its storage from pool0 and plex1 gets its storage from pool1.

 Local tier composed of disks with SyncMirror functionality

 The following diagram shows an local tier composed of array LUNs with the SyncMirror functionality enabled and implemented.
-A second plex has been created for the local tier, “plex1”.
+A second plex has been created for the local tier, plex1.
 Plex1 is a copy of plex0, and the RAID groups are also identical.

 Local tier composed of array LUNs with SyncMirror functionality

 Note It's recommended you maintain at least 20% free space for mirrored aggregates for optimal storage performance and availability.
 Although the recommendation is 10% for non-mirrored aggregates, the additional 10% of space may be used by the filesystem to absorb incremental changes.
-Incremental changes increase space utilization for mirrored aggregates due to ONTAP's copy-on-write Snapshot-based architecture.
+Incremental changes increase space utilization for mirrored aggregates due to ONTAP's copy-on-write snapshot-based architecture.
 Failure to adhere to these best practices may have a negative impact on performance.